 New citizens also come from some surprising places

-of birth for citizens naturalized in 2015.
+Let’s take a look at immigrants who eventually become citizens.
+That’s what naturalization is – becoming a full US citizen through a rigorous naturalization process.
+Mexico was the top place of birth for citizens naturalized in 2015.
 The other top two countries where these new US citizens were born?
-India
+India and the Philippines.

 Muslims make up a small portion of immigrants, and an even smaller portion of the population